 4. Generate Valuable Real Estate Blog Ideas

 Every real estate website seems to have a blog, but many blogs are either inactive or fail to provide any real value for their audience.
 Your blog posts should help you show your expertise in the real estate market and they should be optimized to attract new prospects to your website and social channels.
+But how do you do that?

 - Articles on market predictions and market statistics